- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 Final Recommendation: Should You Invest in it Today?

-The JBL Flip 2 originally came out at the $129 price point, but you can now find it for around $80 (For the latest prices and discounts, check here) from most online retailers.
+The JBL Flip 2 originally came out at the $129 price point, but you can now find it for around $80 from most online retailers.
 It felt a little pricey at the launch but is not pretty much a snap purchase for music lovers on the go.

 With plenty of rivals on the market, the audio quality is pretty good, and certainly a step up from its predecessor.
 If you had one of those cheaper portable speakers kicking around, then the difference is highly noticeable.

-However, the Flip 2 has been on the market for a year, and will be replaced by the splashproof (as long as it doesn’t get submerged, it should be fine) and bigger battery-carrying Flip 3 any time now.
-JBL claim some 10 hours of play time from the new models, so you might just want to hold on and see what prices they come out at.
+However, the Flip 2 has been on the market for a year and will be replaced by the splashproof (as long as it doesn’t get submerged, it should be fine) and bigger battery-carrying Flip 3 any time now.
+JBL claims some 10 hours of playtime from the new models, so you might just want to hold on and see what prices they come out at.